 Events & Books Since the mid 1980s, he has regularly been asked to speak at and/or chair legal IT and law firm management related conferences and seminars both in the UK and abroad.
 He has also been involved with programme planning of many of these events including: Central Law Training events, the Ark Group’s Lex conferences, Informa’s original Legal IT Forum at Gleneagles, the Legal IT Exhibition & Conference in London, American Lawyer Media’s LegalTech in New York, LawTech Europe in Prague, and the Chilli IQ Lawtech event in Australia.
 He also devised (and subsequently sold on) the format for the original Loties legal IT awards, later the Legal Technology Awards.
 More recently he devised the format and programming for the LawTech Futures series of conferences in London, where keynote speakers included the futurist Ray Kurzweil and the inventor of the World Wide Web Sir Tim Berners-Lee, and the Inside Legal IT exhibition – described as his "brainchild" – in London.

 He has been writing books on the subject of legal IT for over 35 years, including Computers for Lawyers (Longmans 1985) plus Legal Practice in the Digital Age (Bowerdean 1998) – described by Professor Richard Susskind as “essential reading for every lawyer in the land” plus Year 2000 Compliance – the lawyers guide to surviving the millennium bug (Law Society 1999).
-He has also been a contributor (on IT, online strategy and marketing topics) to a range of other books, and is the resident IT commentator for Modern Law magazine.
+He has also been a contributor (on IT, online strategy and marketing topics) to a range of other books.

 In 2017 he was named by Sage UK as one of the UK’s Top 100 Business Influencers in his capacity as an individual “whose commentary and social influence help to drive ideas and change within the small business sector”.